-Based on the results of the second SHLAA update there is still a significant shortfall in deliverable land supply in the district.
-Deliverable supply amounts to only 10,465 dwellings compared to the requirement of 22,424.
-Thus there is only 46.6% of the required NPPF compliant 5 year land supply figure.
+Based on the results of the second SHLAA update there is a significant shortfall in deliverable land supply in the district, Deliverable supply amounts to only 10,465 dwellings compared to the requirement of 16,274 dwellings if using the Liverpool method for dealing with backlog.
+Thus there is only 64.3% of the required NPPF compliant 5 year land supply figure.

-Based on planning status at the April 2016 base date (i.e. only outstanding planning permissions) the current Housing Land Register supply of housing land will provide for 13,700 dwellings.
+Based on planning status at the April 2016 base date (i.e. only outstanding planning permissions) the current net supply of housing land will provide for 13,700 dwellings.

-Approximately 75% of development has taken place on Previously Developed Land, well in excess of the 65% target in the, now revoked, RSS target.
+Approximately 74% of development has taken place on Previously Developed Land, well in excess of the 65% target in the, now revoked, RSS target.

-- 5.2.2 The above figures highlight the continuing challenges in delivering the scale of new housing which is needed in the District.
+- The above figures highlight the continuing challenges in delivering the scale of new housing which is needed in the District.
 And while financial and housing market conditions continue to appear to be suppressing both supply and demand for new housing, the longer term pressures to meet the needs of a rapidly expanding population remain.
-It should be stressed that the current and future rate of population and household increase in the District are well above the levels which were planned for in the production of the RUDP and will require a significant increase in supply of land in the Local Plan in order to deliver in line with NPPF. - 5.2.3 With regard to land supply, the NPPF requires Council's to be able to demonstrate that they have identified a 5 year supply of deliverable sites remains.
+It should be stressed that the current and future rate of population and household increase in the District are well above the levels which were planned for in the production of the RUDP and will require a significant increase in supply of land in the Local Plan in order to deliver in line with NPPF. - 5.2.3 With regard to land supply, the requirement within the NPPF for Council's to be able to demonstrate that they have identified a 5 year supply of deliverable sites remains.
 Deliverable sites are those which are suitable, available and capable of delivering housing completions now or over the next 5 years. - 5.2.4 The Council's second update to the SHLAA was completed in July 2015 and indicates there is a substantial shortfall in deliverable land supply in the District.
-This is despite the SHLAA update indicating a significant increase in deliverable supply over the relevant 5 year period. compared to the previous study. - 5.2.5 Subject to changes in national planning policy, both the SHLAA, and the 5 year land supply assessment will be rolled forward on a regular basis.
+This is despite the SHLAA update indicating a significant increase in deliverable supply over the relevant 5 year period, compared to the previous study. - 5.2.5 Subject to changes in national planning policy, both the SHLAA, and the 5 year land supply assessment will be rolled forward on a regular basis.